HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Heh, it’s quite simple, really.” chuckled the eldest brother.
 “Victor exhausted himself to near death trying to teach all of you, so now Nadis is taking out her frustrations with him on Lily.
 Ah, and are those chain marks I see on the neck there?
 The only way that could have happened is if you somehow let Mercer choke you out earlier, little brother.”

 “Not helping, Georg.”
 Victor grumbled as his face was still buried in a towel.

 “And what do you mean by ‘let’?
 Our commander here gave it everything he had and still folded before me; you don’t just let someone choke you out of some twisted pity.” said Mercer.

 “Oh, I’m sure he gave it his all.
-I’ll need to see it in person about three extra times to truly believe you didn’t just catch lightning in a bottle.” said Georg, unfazed and smiling in the face of the inferno he chose to ignite.
+I’ll need to see it in person about three extra times to truly believe you didn’t just catch lightning in a bottle.” grinned Georg, unfazed in the face of the inferno he chose to ignite.

 “Don’t test me, now.” growled Mercer.
 The inferno's source seethed and smoldered in his eyes.